Armash Important Bird Area Explained

 Facilities:none

-The Armash Important Bird Area (also known as Armash Fishponds) is an area of wetland near the town of Armash, in Armenia, in the foothills of Mount Ararat, and on the border with Turkey,[1] [2] and near the borders with Iran and Nakhchivan (an exclave of Azerbaijan).[3]
+The Armash Important Bird Area (also known as Armash Fishponds) is an area of wetland near the town of Armash, in Armenia, in the foothills of Mount Ararat.
+This location is on the border with Turkey,[1] [2] Iran and Nakhchivan (an exclave of Azerbaijan).[3]
 It is designated as an "Emerald Site" wildlife refuge since 2016.
 The 4,639 ha. site includes 1,514 ha. of ponds used for farming carp, fed by artesian wells and an irrigation canal from the Araks River.

-234 bird species have been recorded on the site, with 93 of them breeding.
-It is the only place in Armenia where White-headed Duck, White-tailed Lapwing, and Kentish Plover have been recorded as breeding.
+234 bird species have been recorded to dwell on this site, with 93 species of them breeding.
+It is the only place in Armenia where White-headed Duck, White-tailed Lapwing, and Kentish Plover have been recorded to breed.
 Other notable species present include Marbled Teal, Common Pochard, Ferruginous Duck, Northern Lapwing, Black-tailed Godwit, Turtle Dove, and Pallid Harrier, all of which are globally threatened, as well as Savi's Warbler, Glossy Ibis, Purple Heron, Squacco Heron, White-winged Tern, Blue-cheeked Bee-eater, Hoopoe, Mediterranean short-toed lark, and European Roller.

-It is one of eighteen Important Bird Areas in Armenia.[4]
+It is considered one of the eighteen Important Bird Areas in Armenia.[4]

 External links